reubenwz/MySalesMatter-ManagementWebClient/README.md

 The other consumer facing mobile application client made with Ionic can be found here [link](https://github.com/yukineowq/MySalesMatterIonic) .

-To watch a video demonstration of MySalesMatter, click on the image below.
+To watch a video demonstration of MySalesMatter, click [here](https://www.youtube.com/watch?v=nvbgwXwN-l4).

 Link to project on STEPS: https://uvents.nus.edu.sg/event/18th-steps/module/IS3106/project/3